SciML/HighDimPDE.jl/docs/src/index.md

 * [documentation on the Feynman Kac formula](@ref feynmankac),

-as all schemes heavily rely on it.
+as all solver algorithms heavily rely on it.

 ## Algorithm overview